CrowdStrike/aws-ssm-distributor/official-package/README.md

 ### Why do some automation steps stay pending?

+> [!NOTE]
+> The `v3` of the `CrowdStrike-FalconSensorDeploy` removed conditional actions due to the switch to the consolidated distributor package.
 The `CrowdStrike-FalconSensorDeploy` automation document contains conditional actions that will only run if certain conditions are met.
 If a steps conditions are not met they will stay in a `Pending` state.
 You can read more about [automation statuses here](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-statuses.html).